Hlynrkjaer/DreamR/mooc.fi- Cyber Security Base by F-Secure/Maybe some words-mistake/Part TWO - Securing software/README.md

       || URL for related part of: https://cybersecuritybase.github.io/securing/part3.html

-         ->     "Ten.png" is about place, where potentially "consequance"-word called as //"consequanse"//;
+         ->     "Ten.png" is about place, where potentially "consequence"-word called as //"consequense"//;

       || URL for related part of: https://cybersecuritybase.github.io/securing/part4.html